We are privately owned and not affiliated or endorsed by any government agency.

 Service members called into action as a result of the terrorist attacks of September 11, 2001, some of whom included activation but not necessarily deployment, are the focus of the Post 9/11 GI Bill.
 The Montgomery Bills cover other areas of service.

-You can transfer your MGIB benefits to a dependent or spouse if you are active duty or in the selected reserves, provided you meet all of the other requirements.
+The Post-9/11 GI Bill allows you to transfer your GI Bill benefits to a dependent or spouse if you are active duty or in the Selected Reserve, provided you meet all of the other requirements.

 You will receive a statement every month showing how much of your benefits you have used and how much you have left for education or training.
 You can also check this link online.